redis/redis-doc/topics/sentinel.md

 Sentinel don't require any agreement, so the ODOWN state is never reached for slaves and other sentinels.

+The behavior of Redis Sentinel can be described by a set of rules that every Sentinel follows.
+The complete behavior of Sentinel as a distributed system composed of multiple Sentinels only results from this rules followed by every single Sentinel instance.
+The following is the first set of rules.
+In the course of this document more rules will be added in the appropriate sections.

+**Sentinel Rule #1**: Every Sentinel sends a **PING** request to every known master, slave, and sentinel instance, every second.

+**Sentinel Rule #2**: An instance is Subjectively Down (**SDOWN**) if the latest valid reply to **PING** was received more than `down-after-milliseconds` milliseconds ago.
+Acceptable PING replies are: +PONG, -LOADING, -MASTERDOWN.

+**Sentinel Rule #3**: Every Sentinel is able to reply to the command **SENTINEL is-master-down-by-addr `<ip> <port>`**.
+This command replies true if the specified address is the one of a master instance, and the master is not in **SDOWN** state.

+**Sentinel Rule #4**: If a master is in **SDOWN** condition, every other Sentinel also monitoring this master, is queried for confirmation of this state, every second, using the **SENTINEL is-master-down-by-addr** command.

+**Sentinel Rule #5**: If a master is in **SDOWN** condition, and enough other Sentinels (to reach the configured quorum) agree about the condition, with a reply to **SENTINEL is-master-down-by-addr** that is no older than five seconds, then the master is marked as Objectively Down (**ODOWN**).

+**Sentinel Rule #6**: Every Sentinel sends an **INFO** request to every known master and slave instance, one time every 10 seconds.
+If a master is in **ODOWN** condition, its slaves are asked for **INFO** every second instead of being asked every 10 seconds.

+**Sentinel Rule #7**: If the **first** INFO reply a Sentinel receives about a master shows that it is actually a slave, Sentinel will update the configuration to actually monitor the master reported by the INFO output instead.
+So it is safe to start Sentinel against slaves.

 Sentinels and Slaves auto discovery
 ---